There's a Major Issue With Latina Representation in Wednesday

 Advertisement

 At this point, this kind of patchy racial politics is common in popular film and TV.
-While trying to posit productions as “diverse” and engaging in “colorblind” casting, Netflix productions often signal at racial difference but still largely center whiteness in their narratives.
+While trying to posit productions as “diverse” and engaging in “colourblind” casting, Netflix productions often signal at racial difference but still largely centre whiteness in their narratives.
 There is no other explanation for the feeble mentions of Latine identity and the co-optation of Indigenous genocide in the narrative of Wednesday.

 “